 Absent a clear policy, or language, of what’s acceptable, employees follow an unspoken company dress code or micro dress codes (when groups of employees dress similarly based on position or department.)
 In Silicon Valley, micro dress codes are especially prominent.
 They’re so obvious that developers, designers and entrepreneurs can be identified on the street by what they wear.

 A company dress code defines what professionalism looks like in your workplace.
 The way you dress may reveal what division you work in, your career aspirations and whether your job involves facing clients.
 In companies without written dress codes, ambiguity can lead to confusion.
 Businesses that codify a set of expectations around dress will clear confusion, increase inclusion and be better positioned to separate good looks from good work.

-Why some companies shy away from dress codes
+Why some businesses shy away from company dress codes

 Employers are trading formal dress codes for more casual ones as a way to attract job candidates in a competitive market.
 This shift is driven in part by millennials, who don’t want to suit up to work – at least not like their parents did.
 Millennials make up the majority of the workforce, so a lax dress code makes financial sense when trying to attract them.